dajhub/dajhub.github.io/content/blog/cinnamon-fedora-minimal/index.md

 ![sddm](sddm.webp)

-In the next post I will show how to improve the look of the sddm display manager.
+Not the most attractive display manager!!
+However, in the next post I will show how to improve the look of the sddm display manager.

 To enable **slick greeter**